Indian flag

 Overview

 For social sellers, Waalaxy turns LinkedIn searches or Sales Navigator lists into structured campaigns.
-Representatives import leads, enrich them with verified emails, and execute sequences that mix connection requests, direct messages, and follow-up emails.
+Reps import leads, enrich them with verified emails, and run sequences that mix connection requests, DMs, and follow-up emails.
 A unified inbox helps manage replies by contact instead of by channel, so each prospect experiences one continuous conversation.

 Pros

-Strong LinkedIn automation feature set: visits, connection requests, messages, and InMails, all managed with quotas that respect LinkedIn’s limits.
+• Strong LinkedIn automation feature set: visits, connection requests, messages, and InMails, all controlled with quotas that respect LinkedIn’s limits.

-Ready-made multistep campaigns allow teams to launch social selling sequences in minutes instead of building flows from scratch.
+• Ready-made multistep campaigns let teams launch social selling sequences in minutes instead of building flows from scratch.

-Integrated email finder and enrichment turn LinkedIn leads into full contact records with work emails for follow-ups.
+• Integrated email finder and enrichment turn LinkedIn leads into full contact records with work emails for follow-up.

-CRM synchronization with HubSpot, Pipedrive, Salesforce, and others keeps campaigns aligned with the pipeline and avoids duplicate data.
+• CRM sync with HubSpot, Pipedrive, Salesforce, and others keeps campaigns aligned with pipeline and avoids duplicate data.

 Cons

-The UI and depth of features create a learning curve, especially for small teams new to automation-heavy social selling.
+• UI and feature depth create a learning curve, especially for small teams new to automation-heavy social selling.

-Reporting and analytics are still lighter than full CRMs or advanced revenue platforms, so teams rely on external tools for in-depth performance tracking.
+• Reporting and analytics remain lighter than full CRMs or advanced revenue platforms, so teams still rely on external tools for deep performance tracking.

-Recent price increases make Waalaxy significantly more expensive than some competitors, leading to questions about value for simple LinkedIn-only use cases.
+• Recent price increases make Waalaxy significantly more expensive than some competitors, which raises questions about value for simple LinkedIn-only use cases.

 Pricing